Financial-Times/dotcom-page-kit/packages/anvil-plugin-ft-css/readme.md

 ## Scope

 This plugin adds a [rule] to the Webpack configuration to handle `.scss` files.
 It first uses the [sass-loader] to transpile Sass source code, then sends the output through to the [postcss-loader] for optimisations, and finally the [css-loader].
-The [mini-css-extract-plugin] is added to generate `.css` files.
+The [mini-css-extract-plugin] is added to generate `.css` files and the [webpack-fix-style-only-entries] to clean up any empty JavaScript bundles.

 Sass has been configured to find packages installed with Bower and or npm from the `@financial-times` organisation.